What Do Landlords Need to Know About EPC Regulation Changes in 2025?

 Having an EPC rating is a legal requirement meaning an Energy Assessment Survey must be carried out at every property if an EPC rating has not yet been administered or if a previous rating has expired.

-Since April 2018, properties in England and Wales have been required to achieve an EPC rating of E or above, but this may change in the future due to government ambitions towards net zero in 2050.
+Since April 2018, properties in England and Wales have been required to achieve an EPC rating of E or above, but this is set to change again in the near future following the latest government proposals.

-What Are the New EPC Regulations for 2023 and What Were the Proposed Regulations for 2025?
+What Are the New EPC Regulations for 2023 and What Are the Proposed Regulations for 2025?

 After a consultation on the matter in December 2020, the government made proposals that will require all rental properties to have an EPC rating of A, B or C in order for them to be legally rented to tenants.

-As mentioned, rental properties must currently have an EPC rating of E or above in 2023.
-These proposed EPC regulations for landlords were a huge source of anxiety in the property industry, as a very short timeframe to make improvements was put forward.
-A deadline of 2025 for new-build properties and 2028 for those already on the market was proposed.
+As mentioned above, rental properties must have an EPC rating of E or above in 2023, but if these new proposals are written into legislation, it could well mean new EPC regulations for landlords in 2025 for new-build properties and 2028 for those already on the market.

-Regardless, the relatively narrow timeframe that was initially proposed by the government highlights just how important it is for the UK property market to reduce its carbon footprint across the board and future-proof properties.
-The government still claims to be committed to net zero by 2050, so it is unlikely that this is the last landlords will hear about improving energy efficiency in their properties.
-For this reason, landlords are still being advised to act now in order to avoid incurring greater costs in the future
+The relatively narrow timeframe that has been initially proposed by the government highlights just how important it is for the UK property market to reduce its carbon footprint across the board and why landlords are being advised to act now in order to avoid incurring greater costs in the future.

-Why Might it be Necessary to Update EPC Regulations for Landlords?
+Why is it Necessary to Update EPC Regulations for Landlords?

-When sweeping changes are announced, they are often the source of initial backlash from those most directly affected.
+When sweeping changes like these new EPC regulations for landlords in 2025 are proposed, they are often the source of initial backlash from those most directly affected.
 In many cases, this comes before the facts and positive impacts of such changes are made clear.

 Therefore, considering the context is always important when people are worried about the financial impact of new regulations.